KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/guides/bluetooth.md

 # Bluetooth MITM

 Bluetooth can be intercepted with a couple of Bluetooth USB dongles and software such as [GATTacker](https://github.com/securing/gattacker) or [BtleJuice](https://github.com/DigitalSecurity/btlejuice), as detailed in [Melamed.
-An active man-in-the-middle attack on bluetooth smart devices, 2018](https://www.researchgate.net/publication/322999675_An_active_man-in-the-middle_attack_on_bluetooth_smart_devices).
+An active man-in-the-middle attack on bluetooth smart devices, 2018](https://www.researchgate.net/publication/322999675_An_active_man-in-the-middle_attack_on_bluetooth_smart_devices) and [Melamed, Hack-a-ble: Hacking BLE Smart Devices, 2017](https://youtu.be/5xJ_xeNJ3WU).
 We can also use the [Ubertooth One](https://github.com/greatscottgadgets/ubertooth/wiki/Ubertooth-One) to intercept Bluetooth signals from your target.

 # SwaynTooth